Technigo/project-weather-app/README.md

 **🔴  Red Level (Intermediary Goals)**

 - Change the colors of the page based on the weather.
 If the weather is warm – use warm colors.
 If the weather is colder, use cold colors.
 If you really want to push you CSS muscles you can even make a background gradient.
+- Include visual indicators for the type of weather, cloudy/sunny/rainy/etc.

 ## The problem